iSkore/planetStats/notes/notes.md

 	- Every law of nature is subject to change based on observations

 - ### Scientific Theory
-	- A theory is a synthesis of large body of information that encompasses well tested laws and hypothesies
+	- A theory is a synthesis of large body of information that encompasses well tested laws and hypothesis

 - ### Hypothesis?
 	- A *hypothesis* is an *educated guess* about why something happens